open-telemetry/opentelemetry.io/content/en/blog/2024/otel-cicd-sig/index.md

 author: >-
   [Dotan Horovits](https://github.com/horovits/) (CNCF Ambassador), [Adriel Perkins](https://github.com/adrielp) (Liatrio)
-draft: true # TODO: remove this line once your post is ready to be published
 canonical_url: https://www.cncf.io/blog/2024/11/04/opentelemetry-is-expanding-into-ci-cd-observability/
-issue: the issue ID for this blog post # TODO: See https://opentelemetry.io/docs/contributing/blog/ for details
+issue: 5546
 sig: CI/CD Observability
 ---

 ## OpenTelemetry Is Expanding Into CI/CD Observability

-SIG post by [Dotan Horovits](https://www.linkedin.com/in/horovits/) and [Adriel Perkins](https://www.linkedin.com/in/aqperkins/), Project Leads, SIG CI/CD Observability, OpenTelemetry
+*SIG post by [Dotan Horovits](https://www.linkedin.com/in/horovits/) and [Adriel Perkins](https://www.linkedin.com/in/aqperkins/), Project Leads, SIG CI/CD Observability, OpenTelemetry*

 We’ve been talking about the need for a common “language” for reporting and observing CI/CD pipelines for years, and finally, we see the first “words” of this language entering the “dictionary” of observability – the OpenTelemetry open specification.
 With the recent release of OpenTelemetry’s Semantic Conventions, v1.27.0, you can find [designated attributes for reporting CI/CD pipelines](https://opentelemetry.io/docs/specs/semconv/attributes-registry/cicd/).